Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/12-css-modules/README.md

 };
 ```

-> **IMPORTANT** Remember to stop and start your lite server in order to get the udpates introduced in the _webpack.config.js_ file.
+> **IMPORTANT** Remember to stop and start your wepback dev server in order to get the udpates introduced in the _webpack.config.js_ file.

 - Updating `AverageComponent`: